Skip to main content

 • your activities and hobbies may change as the condition progresses, however, you can and should continue to enjoy your activities

-• you may also find it helpful to join a local group of people living with the condition and their families, for example, sharing and exploring new activities and support
+• you may find it helpful to join a local group of people living with the condition and their families, to share and explore new activities and support

 In the early stages of dementia, many people are able to go about their daily lives in the same way as before their diagnosis.